05 Oct What Causes Anagen Effluvium?

 - Catagen: Catagen is the second phase of the hair growth cycle and is known as the transitional phase.
 The catagen stage of hair growth is the phase during which a hair is no longer in the active growth phase, which causes the outer root sheath of the hair to shrink in size and join with the root of the hair.
 This process is how a club hair is formed.
 On average, the catagen phase lasts between two to three weeks.

-Treating anagen effluvium begins with identifying the cause of the hair loss.
+Treating this condition begins with identifying the cause of the hair loss.
 There is a trigger that has thrown the anagen phase of the hair growth cycle into an abnormal pattern of hair loss, and identifying and removing this trigger is the most important step to successfully treating anagen effluvium.
-For some, the environmental irritator that is causing the anagen effluvium may not be able to be removed, such as in the case of chemotherapeutic drugs, and in these cases then alternative avenues of treatment must be explored to try to stimulate successful hair growth.
+For some, the environmental irritator that is causing the anagen effluvium may not be able to be removed, such as chemotherapeutic drugs, and in these cases then alternative avenues of treatment must be explored to try to stimulate successful hair growth.
 For some individuals, it can be effective to utilize a topical minoxidil product as this will help shorten the period of baldness due to the hair loss.
+Here you will find a blog we here at Scalp Med have already put together for you about the most effective treatment for Anagen Effluvium.
 Any treatment option that is considered must be reviewed and approved by a licensed physician to ensure it will not interact with any medications or treatments, particularly those that are causing the anagen effluvium occurrence.